manili/VSDBabySoC/README.md

   The result of the simulation (i.e. `pre_synth_sim.vcd`) will be stored in the `output/pre_synth_sim` directory.

-  4. You can watch the waveforms with following command:
+  4. You can see the waveforms with following command:

   ```
   $ gtkwave output/pre_synth_sim/pre_synth_sim.vcd